dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 ## Conclusion

 ReactJS is an awesome front-end library to employ in building your user interfaces.
-It is faster now, because it runs on _React Fiber_ and allows you to build faster and smoother UIs for your web and native applications.
+It is faster now because it runs on _React Fiber_ and allows you to build faster and smoother UIs for your web and native applications.

 **ReactJS 16** came loaded with lots of new features and significant improvements.
 Kudos to the ReactJS team and the JavaScript Open source community for all their efforts in making ReactJS a better tool.